Empathy /ˈɛmpəθi/ noun:

 This is the question I want to ask people, and gather their answers for others to read them.

 The way I see it, there is an obvious lack of knowledge and understanding of the world we live in behind discrimination.
-I do believe that our education should never ever stop and the education system has never been enough, it clearly fails at educating us in many ways, mostly when it comes to the emotional world and knowing and understanding more can only help and will never harm.
+I do believe that our education should never ever stop and that the education system has never been enough, it clearly fails at educating us in many ways, mostly when it comes to the emotional world and knowing and understanding more can only help and will never harm.
 So I guess that's it, deep down, I just want to help people to understand more while I too, try and understand more by listening to people's experiences, beliefs, issues, ...

 Some time ago, I remembered an interview of a personality telling how society made him homophobic, until he discovered that his cousin was gay and that in short, because he was close to a person that suddenly he knew was gay, started to reconsider his beliefs.
 This might sound so simple and it is; a lot of discrimination happens because/when we don't know enough who we discriminate.
 And of course, the same applies with all forms of discrimination, whether it's based on race, gender, status, age, disability, ...